Luigian/AI_Parser/project_6a_parser/README.md

 ### np_chunk

-The np_chunk function accept a tree representing the syntax of a sentence (nltk.tree object) and return a list of all of the noun phrase chunks in the sentence tree.
+The np_chunk function accept a tree representing the syntax of a sentence (nltk.tree object) and return a list of all the noun phrase chunks in the sentence tree.
 A noun phrase chunk is defined as any subtree of the sentence whose label is "NP" that does not itself contain any other noun phrases as subtrees.
 The following methods are implemented inside this function in order to manipulate the nltk.tree object:
 * nltk’s `subtrees()` - Generate all the subtrees of a tree, optionally restricted to trees matching the filter function.